 Furthermore, we loved being greeted by the owner who shared with us so passionately lots of history about the country and the hacienda.
-Thank you, Diego, for your commitment to preserve and share this historical place in our country.
+Thank you, Diego, for your commitment to preserving and sharing this historical place in our country.

 Editors Disclosure: I was a guest at Hacienda Guachalá.
 As always, all opinions expressed here are entirely my own and based on my personal experience.

 If you found this page helpful, I would appreciate it if you would pin, share or tweet it on any social media platforms you use!
 Every little bit will help fund our travels and continue to bring great content to our site!

 Planning a trip soon?
 Comment below or send me an email, I can help you plan your trip.